3MAH/3mah.github.io/_docs/22-Simcoon-quick-start-guid.md

 print np.array_str(L, precision=4, suppress_small=True)
 {% endhighlight %}

-Conversely, one can ask Simcoon to output he material properties, providing s stiffness tensor:
+Conversely, one can ask simcoon to output he material properties, providing s stiffness tensor:

 {% highlight python %}
 x = sim.L_iso_props(L)
 print(x)
 {% endhighlight %}

-Simcoon can also check the symetries of a provided stiffness tensor and ouput the set of material parameter, if a specific symmetry has been found:
+simcoon can also check the symetries of a provided stiffness tensor and ouput the set of material parameter, if a specific symmetry has been found:

 {% highlight python %}
 d = sim.check_symetries(L)